ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 Indiana, huh?
 Never been - Well, welcome - Where are you living now?

 **DALLAS**
-Branford.
+> Branford.

 _The Friendly Man's face lights up._

 **FRIENDLY MAN**
-No way!
+> No way!
 I'm in Branford too!
-We have a BBQ going on tomorrow for Labor Day.
-Come through if you can.
+Names Dominic - Howdy - hey whose this big guy - yo Kid you meet my kids - Whats your name again ?
+Dallas what are you from texas (snarls) hey hey big listen - We have a BBQ going on tomorrow for the three day weekend - you got off work right? bonnie told me youre some professor at Yale - i got a cousin who works at Yale - yeah big time - full health benefits - yeah he works the library - truthfully i dont know what the hell he does ha ha - okay let's get you a plate big guy .

 _Dallas nods politely, but he and Mac still seem out of place._

 _In the distance, Mac spots MOLLY (12) and ASHER (10) huddled over something.
 Asher holds a bunch of gear, while Molly waves what looks like weather instruments in the air._

-_The Friendly Man points toward a MINI FRIDGE near the coffee machine.
+_Dominic points toward a MINI FRIDGE near the coffee machine.
 A flyer pinned to the fridge reads: "23rd Annual Branford Harvest Sea Festival."_

 _Dominic enters the scene - giving a nod to the friendly man._

 **DOMINIC**
 See that?
-My cousin's in charge of the whole thing.
-It's the Sea Festival--a big deal around here.
-We do it every year to raise money for the Little League.

-(MORE)

-**DOMINIC (CONT'D)**
-Borrow some stage equipment from the big arenas, get some local swashbuckle and jam bands to play... and of course, oysters for days.
-Not as famous as the Oyster Festival, but we hold our own.
+It's the Branford Sea Festival--myfriend Diego works there - some charity who knows - we should go

 _Dallas listens politely, nodding along, but his attention drifts as the man continues to rattle on._

-_Makayla and Asher put something in a bag and put it under a tree.
-Mac doesn't say anything._
+In the distance outside by the playground, _Makayla and Asher hover around an object - Makayla looks around and signals Asher to put it in a backpack - Mac sees from the distance - but doesn't say anything._

 ---